moonrepo/moon/docs/workspace.md

 #### node

-The `node` setting defines the Node.js version and package manager to install within the toolchain, as Monolith _does not_ use a Node.js binary found on the host machine.
+The `node` setting defines the Node.js version and package manager to install within the toolchain, as Moon _does not_ use a Node.js binary found on the host machine.
 Managing the Node.js version within the toolchain ensures a deterministic environment across any machine (whether a developer, CI, or production machine).